kettek/open-markup-editor/docs/render-packs.md

 The `line` event is emitted when OME wishes for the render pack to scroll to a given line in the document.
 This line corresponds to the line in the source editor.
 The render pack and the markup pack must be written to use the same method for identifying line-to-element synchronization.

 ## Preview HTML
-The preview HTML is the template that the [preload script](#preload-script) updates to synchronize with OME.
+The preview HTML is the template that the [preload script](#preload-script) updates to synchronize with the editor.

 A basic document, presuming no external styling, would be: